quantiacs/documentation/en/source/user_guide/dynamic_assets_selection.md

 ## Applying to Liquid Assets

-Ensure the stocks selected are highly liquid to facilitate easier transactions.
 This liquidity filter, focusing specifically on Nasdaq 100 assets, is **the main filter you are highly recommended to use**, especially if you plan to participate in competitions.
 It multiplies the strategy weights by a liquidity indicator, effectively filtering out non-liquid stocks: